Art and Archaeology of Classical Greece - 20 credits (HS2389)

 Availability: autumn and spring semesters in alternate years

-Teaching: 20 lectures, 3 seminars and a museum trip
+Teaching: 20 lectures, 3 seminars and a field trip to the British Museum

 Assessment: one essay (50%) and one 2-hour examination (50%)